linnify/drf-styleguide/README.md

 *   **app_name/tests/serializers**,
 *   **app_name/tests/managers**.

-Usually on the projects **factory-boy** is used for mocking the database.
-All the factory instances of an application should be placed inside of a **factories.py** file from the **tests** directory.
+**Factory-boy** is used usually for mocking the database and all the factory instances of an application should be placed inside of a **factories.py** file from the **tests** directory.

 ### **Migration**

-Limit the number of new migrations to 1 per application in a Merge Request.
+Limit the number of new migrations to 1 migration per application in a Merge Request.

-Create custom migrations in order to modify or not lose existing records.

-Example of a custom migration that is updating existing records in order to not have a null value on a field that was newly added.
+Make use of custom migrations in order to modify or not lose existing records.
+Check the example of a custom migration that is updating existing records in order to not have a null value on a field that was newly added.

 ```